Honda CG125: Production and availability

 In Pakistan the original CG125 is still being produced by Atlas Honda Ltd. Except for a few cosmetic changes, the Pakistani version has remained exactly the same as the original 1980s Japanese CG125 over the past years.
-It is currently available at a MSRP of ₨ 168,500 Pakistani Rupees as of 2022, equipped with a 9.2-liter tank, a Euro 2-complied overhead valve engine with kick-start mechanism, and a 4-speed transmission.
+It is currently available at a MSRP of 238,500 Pakistani Rupees as of September 2025, equipped with a 9.2-liter tank, a Euro 2-compliant overhead valve engine with kick-start mechanism, and a 4-speed transmission.
 The decoration graphics are redesigned, as well as the seat and the layout of the instrument cluster, to give this long-lasting model a refreshed appearance.
-Another variant called CG125 SE launched in 2019, has a 5-speed transmission instead of the original 4-speed and electric start.
-It is one of the few motorcycles offered by Honda in Pakistan.
+Another variant called CG125SE (Special Edition) was introduced in 2019.
+The overall appearance of the bike remains the same as the standard model except for additional chassis bracing seen at the front of the engine.
+Other changes include a different chain cover, relocation of the brake tensioner wire, a 5-speed transmission instead of the original 4-speed and electric start in addition to the kick start system offered on the original model.

-In China, numerous legal and illegal copies of the CG125, along with the imported original and licensed production variants, had been widely available in the market since the late 1980s.
-Despite being an outdated design, it had maintained high popularity and good sales figures for decades.
-Illegal copies of the CG125 had been exported globally due to the high demand in the developing countries, especially in Africa and the Middle East, at a starting price of as little as $700 US dollars, while their reputation is mixed and generally not as good as the original.
-Some of these clones came with updates and options that were never available in the original models, including front disc brakes, remote start and engines with a larger displacement of 175cc, 200cc or 250cc, and could be water-cooled.
-The classic CG125 design also spun off a variety of variants, including autorickshaws, sand bikes, and even half-tracked tricycles similar to the WWII German Sd.Kfz.
-2 Kettenkrad.

 The most recent version of the original CG125 without the European market restyling is still in production in China as of 2021 by the two joint-venture partners of Honda, Wuyang Honda as the WY125-19 and Sundiro Honda as the SDH125-7E, although both models were marketed simply as the CG125 CDi.
 Both versions are modernized with redesigned fuel-injected engines with electric start and 5-speed transmission, fulfilling the latest emission standard, China-IV, while maintaining the classic appearance from the 1980s.
 The China-IV standard is even stricter than the Euro 4, so in theory, these bikes could be imported to the European market.
 The Wuyang version retained the overhead valve engine while the Sundiro version switched to a more modern overhead camshaft design, thus could be differentiated by the appearance of their engines, but both versions kept the same displacement and produced similar power and torque.